pictoune/pictoune.github.io/index.md

 [Illustration: A frustrated person in front of a pile of language books and vocabulary flashcards]

-## 2. The Secret Sauce: Spaced Repetition and AI-Powered Flashcards 🧠
+## 2. The Secret Sauce 🍯: Spaced Repetition and AI-Powered Flashcards

 ### 2.1.
-Spaced Repetition: A Scientifically Proven Solution to Learn 🧬
+Spaced Repetition: A Scientifically Proven Solution to Learn 🧠

 Fortunately, there's a scientifically proven technique that can make learning more efficient: spaced repetition.
 This method involves reviewing information at increasing time intervals, leveraging how our brain forms and consolidates long-term memories.